JoRanjit/Mission-to-Mars/README.md

 #### Here is screenshot from MongoDB 'Mars' collection with 'hemispheres' data scraped from 'Mars Hemispheres website' using scraping.py:
 ![MongoDB hemispheres data]( https://github.com/JoRanjit/Mission-to-Mars/blob/main/images/MongoDB%20hemispheres%20added%20to%20Mars%20collection.PNG)

-#### Here is the landing page from the website complete with the button to 'Srape New Data':
+#### Here is the landing page from the website complete with the button to 'Scrape New Data':

-*Note - The featured image in this is from a idfferent website than some of the later ones:*
+*Note - The featured image in this is from a different website than some of the later ones:*
 ![homepage]( https://github.com/JoRanjit/Mission-to-Mars/blob/main/images/MissiontoMars%20-%20portal%20page%20%231.PNG)

 #### Next we used scraping.py and app.py to upload these images with titles from Mars DB to the website using index.html: